 - Pedagogical method of Boogie-Woogie,

-His groove and stage presence propelled him as a soloist to Europe’s most famous Boogie-Woogie festivals (La Roquebrou, Cambrai, Beaune).
+His groove and stage presence propelled him as a soloist to Europe’s most famous Boogie-Woogie festivals.
 For the first time, he has crossed the Atlantic to play in the birthplace of Ragtime.
-Sebastien invites you to visit his website at www.sebastientroendle.com
+Learn more about Sebastien at www.sebastientroendle.com

 Bryan Wright is a pianist and musicologist and the 2013 Scott Joplin International Ragtime Foundation’s Artist in Residence.
 A native of Lynchburg, Virginia, Bryan was classically trained as a pianist and now specializes in ragtime and early jazz piano styles.
 With his wife, Yuko, he has performed and lectured on ragtime across the United States and abroad and released two full-length solo CDs, Syncopated Musings and Breakin’ Notes.
 He is founder and executive producer of Rivermont Records, a Grammy-nominated label specializing in ragtime and early jazz.
 Bryan holds degrees in historical musicology from the College of William and Mary and the University of Pittsburgh, where he is presently a Ph.D. candidate.
 Visit Bryan’s website at www.bryanswright.com